tonyespy/edgex-go/internal/pkg/v2/README.md

 #### RequestEnvelope's Strategy Property

 The RequestEnvelope includes a strategy property; currently defined are "sync", "async-push", and "asynch-poll".
-The strategy property is intended to provide a transport-agnostic way of specifying the desired processing strategy to be applied to a use-case request.
+The strategy property is intended to provide a transport-agnostic way (via an extensible [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) implementation) of specifying the desired processing strategy to be applied to a use-case request.

 The "sync" option is implemented by default.
 It processes the use-case request synchronously and returns a result only when processing has been completed.

 The "asynch-push" option provides for asynchronous processing of a use-case request.
 The caller supplies an address as part of the request.
 The request is accepted for processing and an intermediate result is immediately returned.
 When request processing has asynchronously completed, the result will be pushed to the address provided.
 This option has not been implemented and requires further definition and refinement.

 The "async-poll" option provides for asynchronous processing of a use-case request.
 The request is accepted for processing and a unique token is immediately returned.
 When request processing has asynchronously completed, the result will be stored for some finite timeframe.
 The caller would provide the unique token to query for the result through a yet to be defined endpoint/process.
 This option has not been implemented and requires further definition and refinement.

+#### Alternate Processing Strategies for Batch Requests

+It's currently possible (and in the batch endpoint's case it's required) to supply an array of use-case requests in a transport request.

+There's forward vision that would provide for wrapping an array of use-case requests in an new object that would include a strategy field for processing.
+The strategy field would specify a specific processing strategy (via an extensible [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) implementation).

+This would allow for complex saga-like interaction (i.e. validate that the array contains all of the items necessary to do some complex behavior; process all of the objects of type A concurrently; wait for type A processing to complete; process type B, type C, and type D objects sequentially and in that order; return a result).

+This would also allow for a strategy that provided for simple request-ignorant concurrent processing of all RequestEnvelope DTOs.

+Although this concept could be implemented generically for use-case endpoints, it's only currently envisioned for the batch endpoint (as the batch endpoint provides the entire APIv2 urcontract expected to be implemented by other transport implementations).